pfenninglab/02319-hw-cnn/README.md

 During account creation, you will be asked if you want to create a team.
 You do not need to do this.

-4. Log in to `wandb` on `lane`:
+7. Log in to `wandb` on the PSC:
 ```
-srun -n 1 -p interactive --pty bash
 conda activate /ocean/projects/bio200034p/csestili/02319-hw-cnn/env/keras2-tf27
 wandb login
 ```
-On `bridges`, use `-p RM-shared` instead.

-Once you have logged in to `wandb`, you can leave the interactive session and return to the head node:
+8. Once you have logged in to `wandb`, you can leave the interactive session and return to the head node:
 ```
 exit
 ```